Br34th7aking/python-notes/notes.md

     Make a test class that inherits from the unittest.TestCase.
 Then define methods that test each feature.
 Call `unittest.main()` at the last.

     We can also create a special `setUp()` method that is run before running each method starting with test_.
 This can be used to create instances of a class and then use them in test methods.

+Finished this book and loved it.
+The projects were really good, and there was something to learn in each one of them.
+I wasn't able to successfully deploy the Django project to Heroku, but apart from that it was a lot of learning.
+This book will be one of the first ones I recommend for Python.